Reflectors to Improve the Performance of Solar Collectors (and Windows)

 Benefit of a Horizontal Reflector for a Vertical Solar Collector -- a lookup table...

-Seasonal Benefit of a Reflector on a South Facing Vertical Solar Collector
+Seasonal Benefit of a Reflector for a South Facing Vertical Solar Collector

 Links to other projects involving flat reflectors with flat plate collectors and windows: